 Or, if you’re a New Yorker or staying in the city long term and can’t escape to the beach, you might be looking for somewhere to cool off without having to spend your dollars on an overnight stay at a hotel.
 Below is a list of the best NYC rooftop pools in Manhattan and the greater New York City regions, including information about when the pools are open (opening times and seasonality, where appropriate), plus day pass or membership access and pricing for non-guests.

 ** This post may contain affiliate links.
 Purchasing or booking through these links earns us a commission at no extra charge to you. **

 Lower Manhattan Rooftop Pools NYC

 The Gansevoort is located in the trendy meatpacking district of New York City.
 The hotel’s facilities include a 45-foot heated NYC rooftop pool, which is open year-round.
-However, note that the pool is only accessible for guests staying at the hotel and upon entrance to the pool area, you’ll need to prove you’re staying at the property.
+However, note that the pool is only accessible for guests staying at the hotel, and upon entrance to the pool area, you’ll need to prove you’re staying at the property.
 The pool also features underwater lights and music, plus there is a bar and lounge for cocktails and snacks.
+Book your stay here.

 READ NEXT: Guide to the Top Things to Do in Key West, Florida

 The SoHo retreat of The James Hotel includes a seasonal NYC rooftop pool with a “halo” terrace design that frames the pool deck to showcase the NYC cityscape.
 The pool is only available in the summer months, between Memorial Day and the end of September, and includes a bar.